tanoggy/tanoggy/README.md

 I'm Oggy, 🌱 I’m currently learning FPT University

-I'm Backend Developer (Java Spring Boot) and learing DevOps (●'◡'●)
+I'm Backend Developer (Java Spring Boot 🍀) and learing DevOps (●'◡'●)

+Falling on in love with Docker 🐳 and ReactJS ⚛️

 I like mechkey and photography 🤣😎😎